FC Zirka Kropyvnytskyi: History

-Previously, Zirka debuted at a top level for the 1994–95 season, where they finished 6th.
+From 1993 to 1997 the club carried a name of its title sponsor NIBAS as Zirka-NIBAS.
+Already in 1994 Zirka debuted at a top level for the 1994–95 season, where they finished 6th.
 In the 1999–2000 season they finished in last place and were relegated to the Ukrainian First League.
-They were promoted immediately as champions once again for the 2003–04 season, but finished in last place and were demoted again.
+They were promoted immediately as champions once again for the 2003–04 season but finished in last place and were demoted again.
+The football club Zirka existed until 2006 when it went bankrupt.